makersacademy/airport_challenge/README.md

 To Do
 -----

-* User story 2 : Write test to confirm that the airplane is no longer in the airport.
+* User Story 2 : Write test to confirm that the airplane is no longer in the airport.
 * Defend against all edge cases.
 * Write an RSpec **feature** test that lands and takes off a number of planes.